 How to make it through allergy season

 Runny nose.
 Scratchy eyes.
 Seemingly endless sneezes and sniffles and throat clears.
-Yep, we’re in the throes of that sluggish, congested, brain-foggy time of year: Spring allergy season.
+Yep, we’re in the throes of that sluggish, congested, brain-foggy time of year: Fall allergy season.

-And unfortunately, looking at the pollen forecast for the next couple weeks throughout Colorado — in counties like Denver, Douglas, Jefferson, Adams, Alamosa, Arapahoe, and El Paso — it doesn’t seem to be letting up anytime soon.
+And unfortunately, looking at the forecast for the next few weeks throughout Colorado — in counties like Denver, Douglas, Jefferson, Adams, Alamosa, Arapahoe, and El Paso — those allergens are here to stay.
 (Sorry to be the bearers of bad news).

 But here’s the good news: There are simple, cost-effective ways to alleviate your allergy symptoms, and your Friday health plan can help out along the way.